kimy-de/MixedImages/README.md

 # Data Augmentation - Mixed Images

-This code generates mixed images by concatenating two half images obtained from each image and save the images in a new parent folder './data/mixedimages'.
+This code generates mixed images by concatenating two half images obtained from each image having the same label, and save the images in a new parent folder './data/mixedimages'.

 ## Data Setting

-Basically, you should organize your directory to use torchvision.datasets.ImageFolder.
+Basically, you should organize your data directory to use torchvision.datasets.ImageFolder.

 + Custom dataset - use the following data structure (characteristic for PyTorch):
     ```